Bissell SpinWave Robot Mop · โ˜… 4.0 Best Budget Mop Check price on Amazon →

 Warranty1 year limited

-Is the Bissell SpinWave worth $269 in 2026?+
+Is the Bissell SpinWave worth the price in 2026?

 Yes, if you have one or two rooms of tile or sealed hardwood.
 The spinning pads scrub harder than drag pads on cheaper robots and the price is hard to beat.
-If you have a larger open floor plan, the [Braava Jet m6](/reviews/irobot-braava-jet-m6-mop) at $399 will cover more ground on one tank.
+If you have a larger open floor plan, the [Braava Jet m6](/reviews/irobot-braava-jet-m6-mop) at this price will cover more ground on one tank.

-Does the SpinWave vacuum?+
+Does the SpinWave vacuum?

 No. It is a mop only with no suction.
 Sweep or vacuum the floor first or the pads will turn into dirt sponges within a few minutes.

-Does it have an app or schedule?+
+Does it have an app or schedule?

 No app.
 There is a physical delay-start button on the unit that lets you set a 2, 4, or 8 hour delay.
 That is the whole scheduling system.

-How is it on hardwood?+
+How is it on hardwood?

 Good on sealed hardwood.
 We would avoid it on unsealed wood or hand-scraped finishes, the pads put down a real amount of water for a budget unit.

-📅 Update log
+Update log